-How Property Tax is Calculated in Haverhill, New Hampshire
+How Property Tax is Calculated in Haverhill, Massachusetts

-Usually, Haverhill, New Hampshire property taxes are decided as a percentage of the property's value.
-Tax rates differentiate widely, but they typically run from less than 1% up to about 5%.
+Normally, Haverhill, Massachusetts property taxes are decided as a percentage of the property's value.
+Tax rates differentiate widely, but they usually run from less than 1% up to about 5%.

 In some ways, value is a subjective thing.
 For instance, the home in which you grew up is probably worth far more to you than its market value.
 To get around this, the government uses nothing but objective factors in deciding how much a piece of real property is worth.

-Therefore, the people in charge of appraising the value of property in Haverhill, New Hampshire have to consider only objective, factual criteria when calculating the value of a piece of land.
+Thus, the people in charge of appraising the value of property in Haverhill, Massachusetts have to consider only objective, factual criteria when calculating the value of a piece of land.
 These criteria include the state of the real estate market, the zoning of the land (which determines how it can be utilized), and any improvements that have been made to the land, among other things.

-How A Haverhill, New Hampshire Property Tax Attorney Can Help.
+How A Haverhill, Massachusetts Property Tax Attorney Can Help.

-Property tax law in Haverhill, New Hampshire is not always simple.
-Legal disagreements about property taxes can arise from almost any instance.
+Property tax law in Haverhill, Massachusetts is not always simple.
+Legal disagreements about property taxes can arise from almost any case.
 For example, you might have reason to suspect that the taxable value of your home was overestimated, creating a bigger property tax bill.
-And, the government might claim that you have underpaid your property taxes, while you think that you have paid the appropriate amount.
+And, the government might claim that you have underpaid your property taxes, while you think that you have paid the relevant amount.